 - Crushed red pepper

-So there you have it.
-I didn’t mean to write quite such a book, but hopefully this long post will inspire you to bake some amazingly delicious pizza pies at home.
+I hope this long post will inspire you to bake some amazingly delicious pizza pies at home.
 Whether you regularly make homemade pizza or are ready to give it a try for the first time, you know we’d all love to hear your thoughts, questions, suggestions and experiences.